10 Things About Dutch Life That Make Expats Want to Move There

 The tradition is centuries old.
 New parents buy dozens of packets and spend the first weeks of their child's life serving them to everyone who comes through the door.
 Neighbours, colleagues, the postman.
 Everyone gets one.

-Expats who discover this tradition through a spontaneous workplace biscuit describe it as the moment the Netherlands stopped being a country they lived in and started being a place they belonged to.
+Expats who discover this tradition through a spontaneous workplace biscuit often describe it as the moment the Netherlands stopped being a country they lived in and started being a place they belonged to.

 Somewhere in every Dutch residential neighbourhood, at the end of June, you will see a school bag and a pile of books hanging from a flagpole or dangling from a window.